openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 for measuring quality without being aware of the perverse incentives this would create.
 In the introduction we read (Hein 2005, p.
 3):

-*“An intended increase in research performance can probably be induced only by the use of incentive-compatible management tools.
+> An intended increase in research performance can probably be induced only by the use of incentive-compatible management tools.
 Research units and individual researchers who undertake high quality research must [an imperative!] be rewarded, and those who are less successful, should be sanctioned.
 It is therefore important to identify good and bad research.
-Well-designed ranking tools can serve this purpose.”*
+Well-designed ranking tools can serve this purpose.

 The above-quoted section talks about “high quality research” within the same article and a few pages later a proposal for the measurement and